rohan-v8rma/Tech-Tips/Networking/README.md

   5. Once the ACKs are received, the sender sends 4 packets.
   6. Sender waits for the ACKs for these 4 packets.

-  This process continues until a *congestion threshold* or the **max permissible congestion window** size, is reached.
+- This process continues until a *slow start threshold* or the **max permissible congestion window** size, is reached.

+  The initial value of the *slow start threshold* is set based on the **Maximum Segment Size** (`MSS`) of the TCP connection.

 #### Congestion Avoidance

-- This mechanism kicks in when the *congestion threshold* is reached and the network is carrying more data that it can handle.
+- This mechanism kicks in when the *slow start threshold* is reached.

-- It aims to prevent **congestion collapse**, where performance of a network deteriorates significantly due to excessive congestion.
-- The sender increases the rate of transmission more gradually by adding one packet for each RTT, unlike Slow Start which doubled the packet count each RTT.
+- In Congestion Avoidance, the sender uses an additive increase for each RTT, rather than an exponential increase per RTT as in the slow start phase.

   Taking another example:
   1. Sender sends 3 segments (`cwnd` = 3).
   2. Sender waits for the ACKs for these 3 packets.
   3. Once the ACKs are received, the congestion window size is bumped up to 4 (`cwnd` = 3+1 = 4).
   4. Sender now sends 4 segments, and so on.

+- It aims to prevent **congestion collapse**, where performance of a network deteriorates significantly due to excessive congestion.

 #### `ECN` flag in IP packets used by routers to convey congestion to session layer